jaya9850/my-java-work/Strings/Readme.md

 common operation
 concatenation
 length
-Here’s a summary of your requested concepts related to Java’s String:

 1. **Combination of characters / Sequence of char:**
    In Java, a String is a sequence of characters.
 Internally, it is implemented as an array of char values.